Cancer Season Is Here — & It's Going To Be Unique For You

 Important Dates For Cancer Season:

-June 20th: The sun enters Cancer, heightening both our intuition and our feelings.
-The summer Solstice brings the longest day of the year as well as a new season with fresh hopes and goals.
+June 21st: The sun enters Cancer, heightening both our intuition and our feelings.
+The winter solstice brings the shortest day of the year as well as a new season with fresh hopes and goals.

 June 24th: The sun and Jupiter form a conjunction or “cazimi” in Cancer, bringing luck and fortune our way.